loganoz/horses3d/utils/ParaView/README.md

 The `pvbatch` script [pv_distribute](./pv_distribute.py) redistributes the input solution file (in *.hdf, *.vtk, *.vtkhdf, or *.tec format) data to `np` MPI processes and writes the resulting partitioned data to disk in *.pvtu format for its subsequent efficient use in ParaView with MPI.
 Performing this preprocessing of the data is particularly adventageous when multiple ParaView postprocessing tasks are going to be executed since redistribution operations can be time consuming.
 Below is an example of how to use this script:

-To print script `help` with a brief description of its usage and arguments definition, use
+To print script `help` with a brief description of its usa and arguments definition, use

 ```
 <path_to_pvbatch_mpi> pv_distribute.py -h